jfet97/andreasimonecostadotdev/content/posts/Parsing raw data with existential types.en.md

 >
 > -- <cite>[wiki.haskell.org](https://wiki.haskell.org/Existential_type)</cite>

 Existential types allow you to hide the implementation details of a structure, [leading to abstract data types](https://homepages.inf.ed.ac.uk/gdp/publications/Abstract_existential.pdf).
 We can also use them to convert a more specific type into a less specific one.
-Here I'm gonna use them for something slightly different: to type raw structure with parametric nature after parsing, i.e. to get a parametrically typed entity from an untyped source.
+Here I'm gonna use them for something slightly different: to type raw structure with parametric nature after parsing, i.e. **to get a parametrically typed entity from an untyped source**.

 Let's try to understand what it would mean to existentialize the `T` type variable of the `Array<T>` type: